brnfra/vim-shortcuts/README.md

 # Shortcuts and Snippets for edition with Vim

 This plugin is only a collection of snippets and shortcuts for editing **c, java, html, php and markdown** files.
 Nothing more.
-In fact, it's just a key binding collection.
+In fact, it's just a key snippets collection.

 ## Installation